Eligibility and Frequently Asked Questions

 - CPDUs are available for all workshops.
 Required Illinois State Board of Education forms will be provided after participants complete workshop evaluations for ISBE as well as for WITS.

-- Awardees are not allowed to use their cellphones during workshops, except for emergency situations.
+- Awardees are not to use their cellphones during workshops, except for emergency situations.
 Most workshops do not include scheduled breaks.
-Plan to bring snacks, a water bottle, a sweater, and note-taking materials to all workshops.
+For in-person workshops, plan to bring snacks, a water bottle, a sweater, and note-taking materials to all workshops.

-- Participants must register online for workshops by June 14, 2019.
+- Participants must register online for workshops .
 An email will be sent to confirm your registration.
 Only registered participants will be admitted to workshops.
 No walk-ins will be accepted.

 - Please contact Daphne Robinson (708.943.7582) immediately if you are unable to attend a workshop or to make changes to your registration.